JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `properties`

-Web Symbols representing available CSS properties.
+Poly Symbols representing available CSS properties.
 [Custom CSS properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) names should be prefixed with `--`.
-CSS properties can be contributed statically or dynamically (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)).
+CSS properties can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

-Within a CSS file, the additional scope for matching properties is built from Web Symbols matching HTML element names from terminal selectors from the enclosing ruleset.
+Within a CSS file, the additional scope for matching properties is built from Poly Symbols matching HTML element names from terminal selectors from the enclosing ruleset.

-Within an HTML element `style` attribute value, an additional scope is built from Web Symbols matching the enclosing HTML element.
+Within an HTML element `style` attribute value, an additional scope is built from Poly Symbols matching the enclosing HTML element.

 Scope for custom properties (variables) references (arguments for [`var()`](https://developer.mozilla.org/en-US/docs/Web/CSS/var) function) is built the same way as for properties.
 Only properties with names starting with `--` are taken into account.

-For dynamic contributions, the `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- `CssDeclaration` - Web Symbols should represent available CSS properties for matching.
+- `CssDeclaration` - Poly Symbols should represent available CSS properties for matching.
 The CSS declaration actual name should not be taken into account when building the scope.

 #### Pseudo-elements
 {#css-pseudo-elements}